-If you are anything like me, the last thing you have an interest in doing is reading the sometimes poorly written cameras manual that comes with your new digital camera.
+If you are anything like me, the last thing you have an interest in doing is reading the often poorly written cameras manual that comes with your new digital camera.

 The Canon 60D manual is 324 pages long.
-That's even longer than the book: Canon EOS 60D: From Snapshots to Great Shots.
+That's even longer than the highly rated book: Canon EOS 60D: From Snapshots to Great Shots.

 Don't get me wrong.
-This is an organized instruction booklet that is well-written and very thorough.
+The manual is an organized instruction booklet that is fairly well-written and very thorough.
 The beginning pages include:

-The manual has many diagrams and drawlings to help you get around the cameras settings and functions.
-If you;d like to see some actual photos, I made a page of clowe-ups of the buttons and dials on the Canon 60D body.
+The manual has many diagrams and drawings to help you get around the cameras settings and functions.
+If you;d like to see some actual photos, I made a page of close-ups of the buttons and dials on the Canon 60D body.